 Mackay Bar Outfitters offers Jet Boat Tours on Idaho’s Salmon River (AKA River of No Return) that are great for all ages.
 Starting from Vinegar Creek boat ramp 26 miles East of Riggins, Idaho you will cover 36 miles of river (72 miles round trip) getting to see many of the historic homesteads and sites along the river.
 Where many outfitters stop at Ludwig Rapid (above Mackay Bar Ranch), our boats will continue to go!

 All the sites we see show evidence of their rustic existence in this harsh, rocky wilderness area that are preserved as artifacts and exhibited in crude cabins along the shorelines of the Salmon River.
-We can stop and swim at any of the pristine Salmon River beaches along the way, then feed our appetites with lunch at Mackay Bar Ranch.
+We can stop and swim at any of the pristine Salmon River beaches along the way!

 Sites To See: